-The effects of large doses of radiation on human development are quite evident and easily measurable, whereas at low doses the effects are not evident or measurable and therefore must be inferred.
-For example, studies of the effects of radiation on animals and humans demonstrate clearly and conclusively that large doses of radiation such as 100 rems (1 sievert) organs when the radiation is delivered during the period of rapid organ development (References 2,3, 4, and 5).
-The developing human brain has been shown to be especially sensitive to radiation.
-Mental retardation has been observed in the survivors of the atomic bombings in Japan exposed in utero during sensitive periods.
-Additionally, some other groups exposed to radiation in utero have shown lower than average intelligence scores and poor performance in school (Reference 4).
+The effects of large doses of radiation on human development are quite evident and easily measurable.
+In contrast, at low doses, the effects are not evident or measurable and, therefore, must be inferred.
+For example, studies of the effects of radiation on animals and humans demonstrate clearly and conclusively that large doses of radiation, such as 100 rems (1 sievert), organs when the radiation is delivered during the period of rapid organ development^{2,3,4,5}, the developing human brain is especially sensitive to radiation.
+Intellectual disability has been observed in the survivors of the atomic bombings in Japan exposed in utero during sensitive periods.
+Additionally, some other groups exposed to radiation in utero have shown lower than average intelligence scores and poor performance in school4.

-The sensitivity of the brain undoubtedly reflects its structural complexity and its long developmental period (and hence long sensitive period); the most sensitive period is during about the 8th to 15th weeks of gestation followed by a substantially less sensitive period for the two months after the 15th week (Reference 4).
-There is no known effect on the child's developing brain during the first two months of pregnancy or the last three months of pregnancy (Reference 4).
+The sensitivity of the brain undoubtedly reflects its structural complexity and its long developmental period (and hence long sensitive period); the most sensitive period is during about the 8th to 15th weeks of gestation, followed by a substantially less sensitive period for the two months after the 15th week4.
+There is no known effect on the child's developing brain during the first two months of pregnancy or the last three months of pregnancy4.

-No developmental effects caused by radiation have been observed in human groups at doses at or below the 5-rem (50 millisiervert) occupational dose limit.
-Scientists are uncertain whether there are developmental effects at doses below 5- rems (50 millisierverts).
+No developmental effects caused by radiation have been observed in human groups at doses at or below the 5 rem (50 millisievert) occupational dose limit.
+Scientists are uncertain whether there are developmental effects at doses below 5 rem (50 millisievert).
 It may be that the effects are present but are too mild to measure because of the normal variability from one person to the next and because the tools to measure the effects are not sensitive enough.
-Or, it may be that there is some threshold dose below which there are no developmental effects whatsoever.
+Or it may be that there is some threshold dose below which there are no developmental effects.

-In view of the possibility of developmental effects, even if very mild, at doses below 5-rems (50 millisieverts), scientific advisory groups consider it prudent to limit the dose to the embryo/fetus to 0.5 rem (5 millisieverts)

-(References 1 and 2.
-At doses greater than 5 rems (50 millisierverts), such as might be received during an accident or during emergency response activities, the possibility of developmental effects increases.
+In review of the possibility of developmental effects, even if very mild, at doses below 5 rem (50 millisieverts), scientific advisory groups consider it prudent to limit the dose to the embryo/fetus to 0.5 rem (5 millisieverts)^{1,2}.
+At doses greater than 5 rem (50 millisievert) received during an accident or emergency activity, the possibility of developmental effects increases.